salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 * Cloud Logging Agent
   - Supported on GCE/EC2 and uses `google-fluentd`,
-  - Can acquire authentication credentials from MetadataSever on GCE.
+  - Can acquire authentication credentials from `metadata sever` on GCE.
   - Requires authentication credentials file on EC2.

 * Generic fluentd
   - Supported anywhere `fluentd` runs.
   - Requires authentication credentials file.

-If you are running on GCE or ECE, the `Cloud Logging Agent` would be the best bet.
+If you are running on GCE or EC2, the `Cloud Logging Agent` would be the best bet.
 If you are already using `fluentd` elsewhere, adapt the generic agent and add the `gem` file.
-Finally, while you can use the API anywere to emit logs and have full control, you will ofcourse have to write a module to emit logs your app receives.

 For refernece, here are some related articles on Cloud Logging I tried out over the year:
   - [Apache/Nginx Structured Logs with Cloud Logging Agent](https://medium.com/google-cloud/envoy-nginx-apache-http-structured-logs-with-google-cloud-logging-91fe5965badf)